daytonaio/daytona-provider-azure/CONTRIBUTING.md

 Before starting your contribution, especially for core features, we encourage you to reach out to us on [Slack](https://join.slack.com/t/daytonacommunity/shared_invite/zt-273yohksh-Q5YSB5V7tnQzX2RoTARr7Q).
 This allows us to ensure that your proposed feature aligns with the project's roadmap and goals.
 Developers are the key to making Daytona the best tool it can be, and we value input from the community.

-We look forward to working with you to improve Daytona and the Provider Sample, and make development environments as easy as possible for developers everywhere.
+We look forward to working with you to improve Daytona and the Azure Provider, and make development environments as easy as possible for developers everywhere.

 ### Steps to Contribute Code